slatedocs/slate/source/index.html.md

         create_move_action(direction):
         pass
 ```

+Here are all the upgrade types you can buy:

+ public enum UpgradeType
+    {
+        CarryingCapacity,
+        AttackPower,
+        Defence,
+        MaximumHealth,
+        CollectingSpeed
+    }

 To purchase an upgrade, the player must be in his house.
 Resources that you are carrying are used first, then the ones stored in your house.
 If you do not have enough resources, the upgrade will fail.
 All upgrades have 5 levels that can be purchased.